illusorier/123/CSS/SVG.md

 d: A list of points and other information about how to draw the path.

+### Line commands

+All of the commands comes in two variants.

+There are five line commands for `<path>` node.

+Each one just draws a straight line between two points.

 The first command is the "Move To" or M.

 There are three commands that draw lines.